BlueBrain/Brayns/python/doc/source/examples_loader.rst

 current simulation frame, the backend doesn't perform any update on this.

 Models can be built from different file formats.
-The support to parse and load different files (SONATA, BlueConfig, DTI, ...) is added by plugins :ref:`plugins-label`.
+The support to parse and load different files (Sonata, NRRD) is added by plugins :ref:`plugins-label`.
 By default, Brayns only supports mesh loading without plugins.